 If any of these conditions or a combination of them is occurring in your life regularly, contact your doctor for assistance.

 Diabetes can be effectively managed through medicine, but its impact can also be reduced by a change in lifestyle.
-Because various lifestyle choices can impact developing and existing diabetes, eating healthy, getting regular exercise, tracking blood sugar levels and more can all help with keeping diabetes from making your life more difficult.
+Because various lifestyle choices can impact developing and existing diabetes, eating mindfully, getting regular exercise, tracking blood sugar levels and more can all help with keeping diabetes from making your life more difficult.